 Budgeting is creating a plan for how to spend your money wisely and efficiently.
 Basically, a budget plan is your spending plan which will allow you to determine in advance whether you will be able to finance the things you need to execute now and in the future.
-Budget planning for personal uses and business purposes works similarly but there are some important distinctions that needs to be included.
+Budget planning for personal uses and business purposes works similarly but there are some important distinctions that need to be included.

 In Personal Budget planning, it starts with determining your resources or income and taking account of your present and future expenses, ensuring that you will reach your financial goal – enough savings left after all expenses deducted.
-While in Business Budget planning, a need for a more sophisticated financial plan is critical to ensure that there is always a sufficient liquidity in a business and the business produces profits on a sustainable basis.
+While in Business Budget planning, a need for a more sophisticated financial plan is critical to ensure that there is always sufficient liquidity in a business and the business produces profits on a sustainable basis.

 Also, at the end date of the plan, businesses should always compare their initial budgets vs. the actual results and using the results, they will learn how to improve the accuracy of their forecast.
 The difference between the current budgeted amount and the actual result in terms of profits is called the budget variance.
-A budget variance can be manifested either in a solid figure or in percentage format.
+A budget variance can be manifested either in a solid figure or in a percentage format.

-Here is a list of benefits of creating a business budget:
+Here is a list of the benefits of creating a business budget: